Muzhappilangad

-Muzhappilangad (മുഴപ്പിലങ്ങാട്) is a coastal census town in Kannur Municipal Corporation in Kannur district in the Indian state of Kerala.
+Muzhappilangad (മുഴപ്പിലങ്ങാട്) is a coastal census town and grama panchayat in the Kannur district of the Indian state of Kerala.
 It is a suburb of Kannur city.

 Access

-The nearest town to Muzhappilangad is Thalassery is 7 km away.
-Kannur is 13 km from Muzhappilangad.
+The nearest major towns to Muzhappilangad are Thalassery and Kannur located about 8 km and 14 km away respectively.

 Festivals

 Muzhappilangad is famous for Thalappoli, a three-day ritual celebrated in March at the Sree Koormba Temple.

 Demographics

 As of 2001 India census, Muzhappilangad had a population of 23,709.
 Males constitute 47% of the population and females 53%.
 Muzhappilangad has an average literacy rate of 83%, higher than the national average of 59.5%: male literacy is 84%, and female literacy is 83%.
 In Muzhappilangad, 12% of the population is under 6 years of age.